flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

     images:
     - images/fail_databricks_exam.svg
     - images/pass_databricks_exam.svg
     content: Do not rely on a Databricks Spark Certification Dumps PDF.
-They do not teach you enough to prepare for the updated questions in the certification exam.
-You can be surprised to find that you fail in the real exam.
-You are unprepared to use Spark in your job.<br> Many students like you pass the exam without help from a braindump or dumps pool.
+The dumps do not teach you enough to prepare for the updated questions in the certification exam.
+You can be surprised to find that you fail in the real exam, despite the dump.
+You are unprepared to use Spark in your job.<br> Many students like you pass the exam without help from a braindump or a dumps pool.
 Using our practice exams does not take much time.
-The updated, relevant questions and explanations help you to really understand the underlying concepts.
+The updated, relevant questions and explanations help you to really understand the underlying concepts, without using a dump.
 When you have used the practice exams in your study plan, you are very well prepared to pass the exam!
     button:
       enable: true
       label: Start practicing now